juxor/afaq/markdown/secI4.md

 providing hundreds of thousands with services they could never have afforded by their own labour.
 This is a classic example of co-operation helping the co- operators achieve far more than they could by their own isolated activities.
-This libertarian health system was run and how other public services would be organised in a free society are discussed in [section I.5.12](secI5.html#seci512).
+How this libertarian health system was run and how other public services would be organised in a free society are discussed in [section I.5.12](secI5.html#seci512).

 So we can generalise from our experiences of different kinds of capitalism.
-If you want to live in a society of well-educated people, working today as equals in pleasant surroundings with more than ample leisure time to pursue their own projects and activities, then a wide sharing of the social surplus is required.
-Otherwise, you could live in a society where people work long and hard to survive on the market, without the time or opportunity for education and leisure, and be bossed about for most of their waking hours to enrich the wealthy few so that they can live a life of leisure (which, in turn, will inspire you to be work harder in spite of the fact that such high inequality produces low social mobility).
+If you want to live in a society of well-educated people, working today as equals in pleasant surroundings with more than ample leisure time to pursue your own projects and activities, then a wide sharing of the social surplus is required.
+Otherwise, you could live in a society where people work long and hard to survive on the market, without the time or opportunity for education and leisure, and be bossed about for most of your waking hours to enrich the wealthy few so that they can live a life of leisure (which, in turn, will apparently inspire you to work harder in spite of the fact that such high inequality produces low social mobility).
 The first society, according to some, would be one of self-sacrificing altruism and "collectivism" while the latter is, apparently, one based on "individualism" and self-interest...

-##  I.4.11 If socialism eliminates the profit motive, won't performance
+## I.4.11 If socialism eliminates the profit motive, won't performance suffer?
-suffer?

 Firstly, just to be totally clear, by the profit motive we mean money profit.
 As anarchists consider co-operation to be in our self-interest -- i.e. we will